 Tips for Expressing Interest

 We take this process seriously.
-We’ll largely make a decision if you get a puppy from this litter based on your written Expression of Interest, so we encourage you to spend time on getting it right.
+We’ll largely make a decision if you get a puppy from this litter based only on your written Expression of Interest, so we encourage you to spend time on getting it right.

 - Lay out your application clearly.
 Make it easy to read.
 Use headings, shorter sentences, and paragraphs.